gromacs/gromacs/docs/install-guide/index.rst

 in order to enable this.

-If you wish to run in parallel on multiple machines across a network, you will need to have

-* an MPI library installed that supports the MPI 1.3 standard, and
+If you wish to run in parallel on multiple machines across a network, you will need to have an MPI library installed that supports the MPI 2.0 standard.
+That's true for any MPI library version released since about 2009, but the |Gromacs| team recommends the latest version (for best performance) of either your vendor's library, OpenMPI_ or MPICH_.
-* wrapper compilers that will compile code using that library.

 To compile with MPI set your compiler to the normal (non-MPI) compiler and add ``-DGMX_MPI=on`` to the cmake options.
 It is possible to set the compiler to the MPI compiler wrapper but it is neither necessary nor recommended.

-The |Gromacs| team recommends OpenMPI_ version
-1.6 (or higher), MPICH_ version 1.4.1 (or
-higher), or your hardware vendor's MPI installation.
-The most recent version of either of these is likely to be the best.
-More specialized networks might depend on accelerations only available in the vendor's library.
-LAM-MPI_ might work, but since it has been deprecated for years, it is not supported.

-For example, depending on your actual MPI library, use ``cmake -DMPI_CXX_COMPILER=mpic++ -DGMX_MPI=on``.

 CMake
 ^^^^^